10 ways to speed up web font loading

 }

-is the best for when you donāt need the font to be loaded because it prevents any layout shift and ensures the text is not invisible.
-However, font-display: swap
+font-display: optional is the best for when you don’t need the font to be loaded because it prevents any layout shift and ensures the text is not invisible.
+However, font-display: swap is best when you need the font to load because it swaps in the font even if it takes more than 100ms. font-display: swap can cause issues with layout shifts like mentioned above, but the next tip can help you solve that.

 5. Match your fallback font with your custom font

 Fonts are usually spaced and sized differently.
 For example, Merriweather is larger than Georgia, even if the CSS font size is the same.
-These inconsistencies can cause a layout shift if you use font-display: swap
+These inconsistencies can cause a layout shift if you use font-display: swap and make fonts less consistent if you use font-display: optional.

 6. Use a CDN

 CDNs are great for speeding up static content delivery.
 They deliver content closer to your users and often offer other ways of speeding up delivery.
 Hosting your fonts on a CDN with all your other static assets is a good idea.
-Using a CDN also reduces server costs, as CDNs are generally cheaper compared to serving the request from your source server.
+Using a CDN also reduces server costs, as CDNs are generally cheaper than serving the request from your source server.

 7. Preload your fonts

-Preloading is often a good idea for various resources, as it makes the browser know it needs to download a resource sooner and increases that resourceās priority.
-It is the same idea for fonts.
-However, you do not always want to preload your fonts because it might make a font load unnecessarily.
-That is because the browser automatically detects whether the website uses a font on the page before downloading it, even if the @font-face
+Preloading is often a good idea for fonts, as it lets the browser know it needs to download a resource sooner and increases that resource’s priority.
+Instead of waiting to load and parse the CSS containing the font declaration, the browser can start downloading the font immediately.
+However, you do not always want to preload your fonts because it might unnecessarily load a font.

 8. Use local()

 Depending on the font, users can often have the font you are using locally installed on their machine.
-If they do, you can easily use the font locally to prevent any performance degradation from a custom font.
-You do this using a local()
+If they do, you can use the font locally to prevent any performance degradation from downloading a custom font through a local() statement in your @font-face rule.

 @font-face {